petherin/upfcrawler/readme.md

 Use Selenium and Chrome Driver to open site and click links to get HTML from JavaScript.

-go get github.com/tebeka/selenium
-sudo mv chromedriver /usr/local/bin xattr -d com.apple.quarantine chromedriver
+Get Selenium: `go get github.com/tebeka/selenium`

+Install Chrome Driver from https://chromedriver.chromium.org/downloads

+Move it to: `sudo mv chromedriver /usr/local/bin`

+Allow Mac to run it with: `xattr -d com.apple.quarantine chromedriver`